vincentrohde/harvest-dashboard/README.md

 ### Automatic Deploy (fork)

-If you have forked this repository you can automatically deploy the project using the `deployment` workflow.
+If you have forked this repository you can automatically deploy the project using the `Deployment` workflow.

 #### Adding Secrets